netgrif/petriflow/docs/tutorials/events-basic.md

 </p>

 #### Data event vs. Data reference event
-Actions assigned to data events can be both locally and globally within a process instance.
+Actions assigned to data events can be both local and global within a process instance.
 Locally you can assign an action to a data reference - **DataRef** - that is a reference of data within one task.
 When you assign action into DataRef multiple business logic functions can be used while you are affecting the data that is referenced.
 Globally you can assign an action to data itself.
-When you assign action into data itself one set of business logic functions is used.
+When you assign action to data itself, one set of business logic functions is used.

-_Example of GET data action:_
+_Example of Get data action:_

 <p align="center">
     <img src="_media/events-basic/5.png">
 </p>

-_Example of GET data reference action:_
+_Example of Get data reference action:_

 <p align="center">
     <img src="_media/events-basic/6.png">